The following tutorial applies to Desktop version of Internet Explorer 10. Modern UI/Metro version is covered in a separate guide.

 Click Add List.
 The list will then be automatically updated every week.

 After this you might notice the Protection indicator on most websites.
-This shows that Tracking Protection is doing its job safeguarding your privacy on the Internet.
+The blue icon shows that Tracking Protection is doing its job safeguarding your privacy on the Internet.

-To enable, disable or remove Tracking Protection Lists, use keyboard shortcut Alt+X to open Tools menu.
+To enable, disable or remove Tracking Protection Lists later, use keyboard shortcut Alt+X to open Tools menu.
 Then click Safety and select Tracking Protection...:

 Manage Add-ons window opens.
 Select a Tracking Protection List by clicking on it once.
 Click Disable to turn the list off.
 Click Enable to turn a disabled list back on.
 Click Remove to permanently delete the list from Internet Explorer 10.